Consider Breast Augmentation in Houston, TX

 (click here to view before/after gallery)

 Preparing for Your Breast Augmentation Surgery

-Texas Center for Breast & Body Houston will give you instructions to prepare for surgery, including guidelines on eating and drinking, smoking, and taking or avoiding certain vitamins and medications.
+Texas Center for Breast & Body in Houston will give you instructions to prepare for surgery, including guidelines on eating and drinking, smoking and taking or avoiding certain vitamins and medications.